Tonyfu09/2023-24_OSWE_Note/README.md

 - Enumerate the directory
 - Read the sensitive file
 - Write the file in the target library
+- Generally, the XML file would not execute directly

 Detailed Sample and explaination [w3s XML DTD](https://www.w3schools.com/xml/xml_dtd.asp)